ap3340/NetlifyAntonio/content/home/experience.md

         *   Employed AWS services (EC2 Instances) to host cloud-based sessions of R & R-Studio as support for a project performing Dirichlet-Multinomial Bayes Classification.
 Assisted w/ Exploratory Data Analysis.
         * Reduced model implementation time and minimized overall cost.
 Implemented to predict ticket-splitting on a voting demographic as consultation for the congressional candidate.
         * Created IAM Users to provide access to others on the team.
-Presented methodology to affiliates.
+Presented methodology to affiliates..